 Why not start the day with an assembly talking all things badger.
 Use the video 'The Secret Life of Badgers' or we'd be very happy to come along to help with that if you'd like.
 Alternatively, we can provide some slides for you to use yourselves.

 Mufti days can be great fun.
 You could encourage everyone to dress up in black and white and make a donation to the Binfield Badger Group for the pleasure of doing so!
 We'd be delighted to come along and act as judges.

 Ask older KS2 pupils who have been shown badger videos to design and demonstrate a 'badgerobics' session for EYFS and KS1 pupils to do in assembly.
 It's a great way to get the whole school moving.

-Badger cake sale - pupils (and their parents!) could use their creative skills to bake some badger-themed cakes (other wildlife is acceptable!) and hold a badger cake sale.
+Badger cake sale or competition - pupils (and their parents!) could use their creative skills to bake some badger-themed cakes (other wildlife is acceptable!).

-Here are a couple of examples sent in to us by badger lovers during the Covid-19 lockdown.
+Here are a couple of examples sent in to us by badger lovers.
 Send us your pictures if you try any badger-related cake.